JoyeBright/ICLviaQE/README.md

 To run Stage 2, you'll need a QE model, which we've shared on the Hugging Face Hub.
 Access it here:
 👉 [ICLviaQE Model on Hugging Face](https://huggingface.co/joyebright/ICLviaQE/tree/main)

-To prioritize translation pairs with unigram overlaps with the source, set the unigram weight to 1 (default is 0).
+To prioritize translation pairs with unigram overlaps with the source, set the unigram weight to 1 (default is 0) in `ICLviaQE.py`.
 Note that other weights from our analysis not discussed in the paper should be ignored.

 ## Baselines